What Happens When You Confront a Narcissist

 Many people do, and the narcissist learns they can redirect any future confrontations the same way.

-This phase is particularly disorienting because it contains some kernels of emotional truth.
-Yes, being confronted feels bad.
-Yes, they probably are experiencing distress.
+This phase is particularly disorienting because it carries some kernels of truth.
+Yes, being confronted feels bad (you would too).
+Yes, they are feeling distressed (you would too).

-Their manipulation lies in using those real feelings to avoid the original issue.
+But their dark genius lies in blowing up those feelings to bypass the original issue.

 4. Gaslighting Your Reality